 Our priority is to keep our staff and patients safe during the Covid-19 pandemic.

-Following the latest government instructions on social distancing, we can confirm that patients with medical appointments should still attend, unless they have been informed otherwise by the hospital.
+Patients with medical appointments should still attend, unless they have been informed otherwise by the hospital.

 Testing for coronavirus before a hospital procedure